gvincenta/full-stack-developer-challenge/README.md

 Please Note:
 - This project was developed with yarn as the package manager, so using yarn is preferred.
-- backend is hosted at port 5000, frontend is hosted at port 3000.
+- backend is hosted at http://localhost:5000/api/ .
+- frontend is hosted at port http://localhost:3000/ .

 # Project Stack
 - Backend: ExpressJS and NodeJS.